lifechurch/melos/README.md

 If you see red errors switching into the directory, the most likely cause is not having a C compiler.
 Install [Command Line Tools for Xcode](https://developer.apple.com/downloads/index.action), or [install them from within Xcode](https://developer.apple.com/library/ios/#documentation/DeveloperTools/Conceptual/WhatsNewXcode/Articles/xcode_4_3.html#Command-Line Tools Are Optional) if you already have XCcode installed.
 Finally, `cd` out and back into the `youversion-web` directory to ensure you see the green printout above.

+### Installing rbenv (second option)

+Alternatively, you may use [rbenv](https://github.com/sstephenson/rbenv) to setup your Ruby environment.

+Install the `homebrew` package manager on your system (if you don't already have it):
+`ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

+Then run, `brew install rbenv ruby-build`.

+If you want rbenv to initialize every time you open a terminal windown and run the following:
+`echo 'if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi' >> ~/.bash_profile`

+Then `source ~/.bash_profile` in your terminal window to init rbenv.

+Now to get the correct environment run, `rbenv install 1.9.3-p545` (this may take a few minutes).

+Run `rbenv shell 1.9.3-p545` after to source the env.
+If you'd like to auto-source the env everytime a new terminal window opens, run `echo "rbenv shell 1.9.3-p545" >> ~/.bash_profile`

+Run `ruby -v`, and if it shows "1.9.3p545", everything is setup and working.
+If not... well... yell for help.

 ### Installing gems, etc

 Now that you're in that directory (and in your `yv-web` gemset), you'll have to install the `rails` gem before you can use Bundler.
-Check the `Gemfile` to get the version of Rails we're locked to; currently, it's **3.1.2**.
-Run `gem install rails -v 3.1.2` to install the Rails gem.
+Check the `Gemfile` to get the version of Rails we're locked to; currently, it's **3.2.13**.
+Run `gem install rails -v 3.2.13` to install the Rails gem.

 We use the `capybara-webkit` extension to enhance our JavaScript testing; this component depends on QT, which sadly isn't distributed in gem form.

 Install the `homebrew` package manager on your system (if you don't already have it):

-`/usr/bin/ruby -e "$(/usr/bin/curl -fsSL https://raw.github.com/mxcl/homebrew/master/Library/Contributions/install_homebrew.rb)"`
+`ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

 Now run `brew install qt` to install QT.